awsdocs/amazon-cloudwatch-events-user-guide/doc_source/iam-access-control-identity-based-cwe.md

 You can attach policies to IAM identities\.
 For example, you can do the following:
 + **Attach a permissions policy to a user or a group in your account** – To grant a user permissions to view rules in the CloudWatch console, you can attach a permissions policy to a user or group that the user belongs to\.
 + **Attach a permissions policy to a role \(grant cross\-account permissions\)** – You can attach an identity\-based permissions policy to an IAM role to grant cross\-account permissions\.
-For example, the administrator in account A can create a role to grant cross\-account permissions to another AWS account \(for example, account B\) or an AWS service as follows:
+For example, the administrator in account A can create a role to grant cross\-account permissions to another account \(for example, account B\) or an AWS service as follows:

   1. Account A administrator creates an IAM role and attaches a permissions policy to the role that grants permissions on resources in account A\.